 Business intelligence definition

-Business intelligence (BI) leverages software and services to transform data into actionable insights that inform an organization’s strategic and tactical business decisions.
-BI tools access and analyze data sets and present analytical findings in reports, summaries, dashboards, graphs, charts and maps to provide users with detailed intelligence about the state of the business.
+Business intelligence (BI) is a set of strategies and technologies enterprises use to analyze business information and transform it into actionable insights that inform strategic and tactical business decisions.
+BI tools access and analyze data sets and present analytical findings in reports, summaries, dashboards, graphs, charts, and maps to provide users with detailed intelligence about the state of the business.

 The term business intelligence often also refers to a range of tools that provide quick, easy-to-digest access to insights about an organization’s current state, based on available data.

 BI helps business decision-makers get the information they need to make informed decisions.
 But the benefits of BI extend beyond business decision-making, according to data visualization vendor Tableau, including the following:

 - Data-driven business decisions: The ability to drive business decisions with data is the central benefit of BI.
 A strong BI strategy can deliver accurate data and reporting capabilities faster to business users to help them make better business decisions in a more timely fashion.

 - Faster analysis and intuitive dashboards: BI improves reporting efficiency by condensing reports into dashboards that are easy for non-technical users to analyze, saving them time when seeking to glean insights from data.